Free Virtual Classroom Platforms for Educators

 Key Features:

-• Virtual whiteboards and breakout rooms
+- Virtual whiteboards and breakout rooms for group activities

-• Screen sharing and recording options
+- Comprehensive screen sharing and recording options

 #3 Microsoft Teams